How To Install Grafana on Ubuntu 22.04

 Now Nginx is configured as a reverse proxy for Grafana on Ubuntu 22.04.
 You can now proceed to the next step.

-Access Grafana Web Console
+6. Access Grafana Dashboard Web Console

-At this point, you can access the Grafana web interface on Ubuntu 22.04 by typing your domain name in your web browser followed by 3000:
+At this point, you can access the Grafana web interface on Ubuntu 22.04 by typing your domain name in your web browser, followed by 3000:

 http://your-domain-name:3000